Ashlalala/InfoService-TZ/README.md

 ## Back-end setup

-### 1. Setup .env
+### 1. Install dependencies
-    Connect your project to a mySQL database and fill in your MailTrap (or any other SMTP)
+    !composer install

-### 2. In the back end directory (InfoService-TZ/back/):
+### 2. Setup .env
-    !php artisan migrate
+    Renamle .env.example file to .env
-    !php artisan db:seed --class=StatusSeeder
+    Open the .env and fill in your MySQL database connection details and your MailTrap (or any other SMTP) details

 ### 3. In back/app/Models/User.php you need to set $frontendURL to your front-end url in the sendPasswordResetNotification function: